MicrosoftDocs/azure-dev-docs/articles/ai/gen-ai-concepts-considerations-developers.md

 Understanding the distinctions between retrieval models can help in choosing the right approach for specific applications, balancing the need for creative synthesis versus the need for accuracy and fidelity to source material.

-## Understanding factors how an LLM
+## Understanding factors that influence how inference works

-Since you're likely familiar with ChatGPT's web-based user interface, understanding how it works can help you understand concepts that will be vital when building generative AI features in your own applications.
+Since you're likely familiar with ChatGPT's web-based user interface, understanding how it works to answer questions can help you understand concepts that will be vital when building generative AI features in your own applications.

 When interactively chatting with ChatGPT, the user interface design gives the illusion of a long-running chat session which maintains state over the course of several back-and-forth exchanges between you and the LLM.
 In reality, for a given chat session, all of your prompts and all of the LLM's responses (also known as "completions") are sent each time you initiate a new prompt.
 So, as your conversation grows, you are sending more and more text to the LLM to process – all of the previous prompts and completions.
 ChatGPT uses the entire chat session's context – not just the current prompt – when composing a response to your current prompt.
 The entire chat session is called the **context window**.